substratusai/substratusai.github.io/docs/quickstart.md

 kubectl get ai
 ```

-When the ModelServer is reporting a `Ready` status, proceed to the next section to test it out.
+When the ModelServer reports a `Ready` status, proceed to the next section to test it out.

 ## Testing out the Model Server

 The way every company chooses to expose a model will be different.
-In most cases models are integrated into other business applications and are rarely exposed directly to the internet.
-Substratus will only serve the model within the Kubernetes cluster (with a Kubernetes [Service](https://kubernetes.io/docs/concepts/services-networking/service/) object).
-The choice of how to expose the model to your users is up to you.
+In most cases models are integrated into other business applications and are rarely exposed directly to the Internet.
+By default, substratus will only serve the model within the Kubernetes cluster (with a Kubernetes [Service](https://kubernetes.io/docs/concepts/services-networking/service/) object).
+From here, it's up to you to expose the model to a wider network (e.g., the internal VPC network or the Internet) via annotated Service or Ingress objects.

 In order to access the model for exploratory purposes, forward ports from within the cluster to your local machine.